-Combining Teaching Service for Teacher Loan Forgiveness
+Combining Teaching for Teacher Loan Forgiveness

-The Common Manual has been revised to include language to state explicitly that an otherwise eligible borrower may qualify for teacher loan forgiveness by completing the 5-year teaching service requirement by combining years of full-time service at qualifying elementary and secondary schools.
+The Common Manual has been revised to include language to explicitly state that an otherwise eligible borrower may also complete the requisite 5-year teaching service requirement by combining years of full-time service at qualifying elementary and secondary schools, provided he or she otherwise meets the eligibility criteria.

-Borrowers who teach for some part of the 5-year period at a qualifying elementary school, and for the remainder of the period at a qualifying secondary school will consistently be considered eligible for teacher loan forgiveness based on the aggregate years of service at qualifying schools.
+Borrowers who teach for some part of the 5-year period at a qualifying elementary school, and for the remainder of the period in a qualifying secondary school will consistently be considered eligible for loan forgiveness based on the aggregate years of service at qualifying schools.